 Its number one competitor is Optus, which covers a very big part of Australia as well, though it does have some faulty areas in Tasmania and the Red Center.

 The third provider is Vodafone, which partially uses Optus’ network, although Optus obviously doesn’t offer all its coverage to Vodafone.

-Next to these four providers, there are also a couple of companies called “Resellers”, which use the networks of the three main providers with some restrictions and offer some other packages for lower prices (Aldi Mobile), depending what you will be using your phone for (Dodo, Yatango, Vaya, Hello Mobile, Bendigo Bank Mobile, Cmobile…).
+Next to these main providers, there are also a couple of companies “Mobile Virtual Network Operator (MVNOs)”.
+MVNOs are smaller providers that offer access to the Telstra, Optus or Vodafone network.
+They use the networks of the three main providers with some restrictions and offer some other packages for lower prices depending what you will be using your phone for.

-Down below, you will see a tree presenting the 3 main operators, and their affiliated “Resellers” including Virgin.
-This information is important, since the resellers benefit from the network of their parent operator, however limited (less coverage, slower internet network).
+The below graphic shows you the 3 main operators.
+Their affiliated “MVNOs” benefit from the network of their parent operator, however limited (less coverage, slower internet network).
 It will therefore be more advantageous in terms of network coverage to opt for a Telstra reseller than for a Vodafone reseller.

 Phone contracts: 5 questions to ask yourself